next-book/recast-word-html/README.md

     npm link
     recast --src=path/to/file.html

+Output folder defaults to `./out`, change it via `--out=path` param.

 Convert MS Word HTML export into UTF-8 before using this tool.